 How much commission do we get compensated for enrolling you in a Medicare plan?

-Periodically we get asked by consumers how much we earn selling Medicare plans what is our commission Before we answer that we d like to take a moment to explore why the compensation system is set up the way it is within insurance more specifically in the
+Periodically we get asked by consumers how much we earn selling Medicare plans – what is our commission?
+Before we answer that, we’d like to take a moment to explore why the compensation system is set up the way it is within insurance, more specifically in the

 Happy exited man in glasses and black suit holding two bunches of money, looking at camera, isolated over white background